The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos

 \subsection{Density Structures of Most Massive Halos}

-Many groups have studied the density profile of dark matter halos using high-resolution cosmological $N$-body simulations \citep[e.g.][]{Navarro1997, Fukushige1997, Moore1999, Ghigna2000, Jing2000a, Jing2000b, Fukushige2001, Klypin2001, Taylor2001, Jing2002, Power2003, Fukushige2003, Fukushige2004, Diemand2004b, Hayashi2004, Navarro2004, Diemand2005b, Reed2005b, Kazantzidis2006, Diemand2008, Gao2008, Stadel2009, Navarro2010}.
+Many groups have studied the density profile of dark matter halos using high-resolution cosmological $N$-body simulations \citep[e.g.,][]{Navarro1997, Fukushige1997, Moore1999, Ghigna2000, Jing2000a, Jing2000b, Fukushige2001, Klypin2001, Taylor2001, Jing2002, Power2003, Fukushige2003, Fukushige2004, Diemand2004b, Hayashi2004, Navarro2004, Diemand2005b, Reed2005b, Kazantzidis2006, Merritt2006, Diemand2008, Gao2008, Stadel2009, Navarro2010}.
 In most of recent works, the slopes of radial density profiles were around $-1$ in the inner region and around $-3$ in the outer region.
 The slope of density became shallower as the radius becomes smaller.
 Thus, the central slope is not described by any single power.
 Furthermore, the density profile was not universal.
 In other words, the slope showed a significant halo-to-halo scatter.

-Recent studies \citep{Stadel2009, Navarro2010} based on high resolution simulations of galactic halos showed that the slopes of density became less than $-1$ at the radius $0.001$ times the virial radius of the halo.
+Recent studies \citep{Stadel2009, Navarro2010} based on high-resolution simulations of galactic halos showed that the slopes of density became less than $-1$ at the radius $0.001$ times the virial radius of the halo as predicted by early works \citep[e.g.][]{Graham2006}.
 Einasto profile showed better agreement than the NFW profile \citep{Navarro1997} which has been widely used for modeling dark matter halos because of its simplicity.

 Almost all recent high-resolution simulations of single halos used galaxy-sized halos.
 Therefore, little is known if these finding can be applied to halos of different masses.
 Here, we present the density profiles of three most massive halos in our simulation.
 These halos are galactic group-sized ones, with the mass of 5.24, 3.58, and 2.25 $\times 10^{13} M_{\odot}$.
 They contain 408, 279, and 176 million particles.